OsiriX-Foundation/karnak-documentation/content/userguide/monitoring.en.md

 The status of a transfer is defined as follows :
 * if the instance was successfully sent, it appears with the label "Sent" in green
-* if the instance was not sent because of the SOP filter, the destination condition or the use of ExcludeInstance() in the profile, it appears in white with a label corresponding to the reason why it was excluded
+* if the instance was not sent because of the SOP filter, the destination condition or the use of ExcludeInstance() in the profile, it appears in orange with a label corresponding to the reason why it was excluded
 * if the instance was not sent because an unexpected error occurred, it will appear in red with a label corresponding to the error that occurred

 ![Transfer statuses](/userguide/monitoring_statuses.png)